JingHuaMan/pintos/README.md

 thread_foreach (thread_action_func *func, void *aux);
 ```

-Besides, in pratical use, there will be a great amount of threads in `all_list`.
+Besides, in practical use, there will be a great amount of threads in `all_list`.
 The traversing may wastes a lot of time if there are too many threads which are not sleeping.

 ### Task 2: Priority Scheduling